RayaanRA/ostep/ch_5/homework_code.md

 >to finish in the parent.
 What does `wait()` return?
 What happens if
 >you use `wait()` in the child?

+A: `wait()` returns the pid of the terminated child.
+Using `wait()`in the child returns `-1`.

 >6.
-Write a slight modification of the previous program, this time us-
+Write a slight modification of the previous program, this time
->ing `waitpid()` instead of `wait()`.
+> using `waitpid()` instead of `wait()`.
 When would `waitpid()` be
 >useful?

+A: `waitpid()` could be useful when there are multiple children and the parent only needs to wait for one of them.

 >7.
 Write a program that creates a child process, and then in the child
 >closes standard output (`STDOUT_FILENO`).
 What happens if the child
 >calls `printf()` to print some output after closing the descriptor?

+A: It will not print, since the standard output was closed.

 >8.
-Write a program that creates two children, and connects the stan-
+Write a program that creates two children, and connects the
->dard output of one to the standard input of the other, using the
+>standard output of one to the standard input of the other, using the
 >`pipe()` system call.